albertaw/nodejs-tutorial/lesson9-templating/README.md

 <body ng-controller="MainController">
 ```

-3.Add data to $scope in the controller so it can be
+III.
+Add data to $scope in the controller so it can be
 displayed with expressions in the view.
 ```html
 <h1>{{ title }}</h1>